-Access to the Area shall be primarily by foot or for essential scientific reasons, by helicopter.
+Access to the Area shall be primarily by foot.
+Access by helicopter shall be for essential scientific or management reasons only and specifically authorised by Permit.
 Vehicles are prohibited within the Area and all movement within the Area should be on foot.

 Pedestrians travelling up or down the valley shall not enter the Area without a Permit.
 Permitted visitors entering the Area are encouraged to keep to established paths where possible.
-Visitors should avoid walking on visible vegetation or through stream beds.
+Visitors should avoid walking on visible vegetation, whether dry or wet, or through stream beds.
 Care should be exercised when walking in areas of moist ground, where foot traffic can easily damage sensitive soils, plant, algal and bacteria communities, and degrade water quality: walk around such areas, on ice or rocky ground, and step on larger stones when stream crossing is unavoidable.
 Care should also be taken around salt-encrusted vegetation in drier areas, which can be inconspicuous.
 Pedestrian traffic should be kept to the minimum necessary consistent with the objectives of any permitted activities and every reasonable effort should be made to minimise effects.

-Where possible, helicopters should land at existing landing sites in nearby Facilities Zones (Lake Hoare and Lake Fryxell) and/or the Taylor Valley Visitor Zone.
-If requiring access to the Area by helicopter, helicopters should approach the Area from south of the line marked on the accompanying site map (Map B).
-Helicopters shall land only at the designated landing site (163° 02.88' E, 77° 36.97' S: Map B).
-Over flight of the Area should generally be avoided.
-Within the Area overflights less than 100 m Above Ground Level (AGL) north of the line indicated on Map B is prohibited.
-Exceptions to these flight restrictions will only be granted for an exceptional scientific or management purpose and must be specifically authorised by Permit.
+By default, helicopters should land at existing landing sites in nearby Facilities Zones (Lake Hoare and Lake Fryxell).
+Access to the Area by helicopter shall be by exception and may only occur if specifically authorised by Permit.
+Helicopters shall land only at the designated landing site (163° 02.88' E, 77° 36.97' S: Map 2).
+Pilots should follow the Helicopter Access Zone to access the designated landing site (Map 2).
+Over flight of the Area below 300 feet (c.100 m) is prohibited.
+Exceptions to these restrictions will only be granted for an exceptional scientific or management purpose and must be specifically authorised by Permit.
 Use of helicopter smoke grenades within the Area is prohibited unless absolutely necessary for safety, and then these should be retrieved.

-Visitors, pilots, air crew, or passengers en route elsewhere on helicopters, are prohibited from moving on foot beyond the immediate vicinity of the designated landing and camping site unless specifically authorised by a Permit.
+Pilots, air crews and other passengers are prohibited from moving on foot beyond the immediate vicinity of the landing site during a landing event.
+Only personnel authorized by Permit may do so.

-7(ii) Activities which may be conducted in the
+7(ii) Activities which may be conducted in the Area

-- Scientific research that will not jeopardise the ecosystem of the Area; - Essential management activities, including monitoring and inspection.
+- Scientific research that cannot be served elsewhere and that will not jeopardise the ecosystem of the Area; - Essential management activities, including monitoring and inspection.

-In view of the importance of the water regime to the ecosystem, activities should be conducted so that disturbance to water courses and water quality is minimised.
+In view of the importance of the water regime to the ecosystem, activities should be conducted so that disturbance to watercourses and water quality is minimised.
 Activities occurring outside of the Area (e.g. on the Canada Glacier) which may have the potential to affect water quantity and quality should be planned and conducted taking possible downstream effects into account.
 Those conducting activities within the Area should also be mindful of any downstream effects within the Area and on endorheic Lake Fryxell.